Land of Oz: Deadly Desert

+ALL PERSONS ARE WARNED NOT TO VENTURE UPON THIS DESERTFor the Deadly Sands Will Turn Any Living Flesh to Dust in an Instant.Beyond This Barrier is theLAND OF OZBut no one can Reach that Beautiful Country because of these Destroying Sands.

-Oz is completely surrounded on all four sides by a desert which insulates the citizens of the Land of Oz from discovery and invasion.
-In the first two books, this is merely a natural desert, with only its extent making it dangerous to the traveler, but in The Road to Oz, it is said to turn anyone who touches it to sand.
-Indeed, in The Marvelous Land of Oz, Mombi tries to escape through it and Glinda chases her over the sands.
-Still, it is the dividing land between the magic of Oz and the outside world, and the Winged Monkeys can not obey Dorothy's command to carry her home because it would take them outside the lands of Oz.
-In Ozma of Oz, it has become a magical desert called the Deadly Desert with life-destroying sands and noxious fumes, a feature that remained constant through the rest of the series, although no actual destruction is depicted in the Oz books, unlike in the film Return to Oz.
-The desert has nonetheless been breached numerous times, both by children from our world (mostly harmless), by the Wizard of Oz himself, and by more sinister characters, such as the Nome King, who attempted to conquer Oz.
-After such an attempt in The Emerald City of Oz, the book ends with Glinda creating a barrier of invisibility around the Land of Oz, for further protection.
-This was, indeed, an earnest effort on Baum's part to end the series, but the insistence of readers meant the continuation of the series, and therefore the discovery of many ways for people to pass through this barrier as well as over the sands.
+The desert is used as a literary device to explain why Oz is essentially cut off from the rest of the world and the surrounding countries of Nonestica.
+No one in the Oz series is ever seen to die in the desert, but it has nonetheless been breached numerous times by children from the primary world, by the Wizard of Oz himself, and by more sinister characters such as the Nome King, who attempted to conquer Oz.
+After such an attempt in The Emerald City of Oz (1910), Glinda creates a barrier of invisibility around the Land of Oz to further protect it.
+This was an effort on Baum's part to end the series, but the insistence of readers meant the continuation of the series and, therefore, the discovery of many ways for people to pass through this barrier as well as over the sands.
 Despite this continual evasion, the barrier itself remained; nowhere in any Oz book did Baum hint that the inhabitants were even considering removing the magical barrier.